LukeKope/He-Tweeted-That/README.md

 NPM dotenv package (node project manager): https://github.com/motdotla/dotenv
     - imported the dotenv functionality that lets you read environmental variables so I can hide my API keys

+*See the documentation folder for screenshots of the program at various stages as well as a video file that depicts me using the program.
+Please note that the video is .webm which is compatible with VLC*

 *GENERAL NOTES*
 _________________________________________________________________